 Throngs of tourists drove up the new road to Sunrise after its opening on July 15, 1931, and each succeeding weekend brought more people with travel to Sunrise exceeding that to Paradise on many weekends.
 The park officials were confident that travel to Sunrise would eventually double what Paradise received but visitation soon stabilized with about twice the number of visitors to Paradise as Sunrise.

-Visitors found a variety of amenities including half day horse trips for $3.00, housekeeping cabins could be rented for $2.50 a day with blankets and linen or $1.50 a day without.
+Visitors found a variety of amenities including half-day horse trips for $3.00, housekeeping cabins could be rented for $2.50 a day with blankets and linen or $1.50 a day without.
 The Sunrise Lodge opened in 1931 where visitors could rent bathtub, shower, and laundry facilities, purchase groceries, and enjoy cafeteria-style dining.
-By 1934, a free public campground and picnic area was established near Shadow Lake, less than a mile from Sunrise Plaza.
+By 1934, a free public campground and picnic area were established near Shadow Lake, less than a mile from Sunrise Plaza.

 During the 1930’s and 1940s the park service with help from the Civilian Conservation Corp (CCC) developed an extensive network of hiking trails radiating from Sunrise and they continue to be among the most popular in the park with easy access to alpine meadows and awe-inspiring views of the massive glaciers on Mount Rainier’s north face.